-I pounded the streets of Madrid until I found an inexpensive and homely pension in Calle del León (where the great Cervantes was born) – not far from the Biblioteca Nacional, the Hemeroteca Municipal, and other academic institutions of relevance to Emilia Pardo Bazán’s cuentos, the subject of my thesis.
-Job done, I strolled to the Retiro and tried to get my bearings in a large city I had previously only visited en route to the airport or other towns.
+I pounded the streets of Madrid until I found an inexpensive and homely pension in Calle del León (where the great Cervantes was born), run by a cheery, buxom Galician lady who liked to exclaim “¡Ala!”, as if the Moors had never left.
+It was not far from the Biblioteca Nacional, the Hemeroteca Municipal, and other academic institutions of relevance to Emilia Pardo Bazán’s cuentos, the subject of my thesis.
+Work done for the day, I strolled to the Retiro and tried to get my bearings in a city I had previously only visited en route to the airport or other towns.

 The next day I presented myself at the Instituto Valencia de Don Juan, where I was required to spend my time in profitable study.
 The librarian, Don Gregorio de Andrés, treated me to a cordial and extended welcome (more of a speech than a greeting), after which we nipped to a bar across the road for a mid-morning drink.
 I never really got to grips with the catalogue, or discovered if anything in it was likely to be of use to me.
 Whilst the Instituto was a beautiful place full of exquisite, priceless works of art, its library remained a gentleman’s private library, and with three other readers using it on a regular basis it could be a rather cramped and awkward space in which to work.